nordquant/dbtlearn-snowflake-importer/course-resources.md

 ```

 ## Snowflake user creation
-Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).
+_Only execute these commands if you decided to skip the Automated Snowflake Setup._

-If you see a _Grant partially executed: privileges [REFERENCE_USAGE] not granted._ message when you execute `GRANT ALL ON DATABASE AIRBNB to ROLE transform`, that's just an info message and you can ignore it.
+Copy these SQL statements into a Snowflake Worksheet, fill in the public key, select all and execute them (i.e. pressing the play button).

 ```sql {#snowflake_setup}
 -- Use an admin role